Voltage characteristics of hydrodynamic Dirac electron nozzles with supersonic flow: Introduction

-A number of quantum transport phenomena in mesoscopic devices can be traced back to the ballistic propagation of individual charge carriers.
-The description of these phenomena using scattering matrices has been extremely successful, not least because many mesoscopic systems at low temperatures can be represented in terms of almost free quasiparticles.
-However, in recent years, a very different transport regime has taken center stage, namely \emph{hydrodynamic} electron flow, which occurs in the opposite limit of very strong interparticle interaction \cite{Lucas2018}.
-Rather than relying on individual quasiparticles, modeling such transport is based on notions from the classical theory of hydrodynamics, such as the continuity equation and the Navier-Stokes equation \cite{Gurzhi1963, *Gurzhi1964, *Gurzhi1968, Guyer1966, Eguiluz1976, Schwartz1982}.
+Various electronic transport phenomena can be traced back to the propagation of individual charge carriers, in a ballistic or diffusive regime, for example.
+The description as individual carriers provides an extremely versatile framework, as the electrons in many condensed matter systems are well described as almost free quasiparticles.
+A very different transport regime, namely \emph{hydrodynamic} electron flow, takes over in the opposite limit of very strong interparticle interactions~\cite{Gurzhi1968, Narozhny2022}.
+Rather than relying on individual quasiparticles, modeling such transport is based on notions from the classical theory of hydrodynamics, such as the continuity equation and the Navier-Stokes equation.
+Hydrodynamic flow is possible irrespective of whether the underlying particles are fermionic~\cite{Gurzhi1963, Gurzhi1968} or bosonic~\cite{Gurzhi1964, Guyer1966, Shklovskii1967, Shklovskii1969a, Shklosvkii1969b, Eguiluz1976, Schwartz1982}.

-Reaching the regime of hydrodynamic electron flow in experiments has proved difficult: in most materials deviations from purely ballistic transport are either caused by impurity scattering (at low temperatures) or by electron-phonon scattering (at higher temperatures).
-Both of these scattering mechanisms change the total momentum of the electrons and thus inhibit hydrodynamic electron flow.
-Remarkably however, graphene has emerged as an ideal platform for reaching the hydrodynamic regime.
-In clean enough samples there exists a large temperature window where electron-electron interactions dominate over both impurity scattering and electron-phonon interactions \cite{Kashuba2018, Bandurin2018, Lucas2018, Ho2018}.
-These interactions allow the electron system to conserve its total momentum, and thus allow hydrodynamic flow.
+However, reaching the regime of hydrodynamic electron flow in experiments has proved difficult: in most materials deviations from purely ballistic transport are either caused by disorder-induced scattering (for instance, due to impurities) at low temperatures, or by electron-phonon scattering at higher temperatures.
+Both of these scattering mechanisms drive the system to a diffusive transport regime and thus inhibit hydrodynamic electron flow.
+In recent years, ultra-pure two-dimensional materials have emerged as an ideal platform for reaching the hydrodynamic regime~\cite{Narozhny2022}, with graphene being one of the notable examples~\cite{Levitov2016, Lucas2018}.
+In sufficiently clean graphene samples, a large temperature window appears where electron-electron interactions dominate over disorder-induced scattering and electron-phonon interactions~\cite{Bandurin2018, Ho2018}.
+In this temperature range, hydrodynamic flow can be realized with distinct transport signatures.